ovish/rwby-wiki-rwby/e4-epsd.md

 ## Volume 4
 Volume 4 premiered on October 22nd, 2016.[9]
 It followed a similar release schedule to Volume 3, being released on Saturday for Rooster Teeth FIRST members followed by the release for registered users of the Rooster Teeth site on Sunday, 24 hours later.
 It was then released to the public and uploaded to YouTube the week following the FIRST members' release.

 The Volume 4 premiere was preceded by the "Volume 4 Character Short" on October 3rd, 2016.[10]
-The character short features an original story and animation and does not cut from upcoming scenes, making it the first non-ediitorial trailer since the four character trailers for Volume 1.
+The character short features an original story and animation and does not cut from upcoming scenes, making it the first non-editorial trailer since the four character trailers for Volume 1.

 On the week of October 17th, Rooster Teeth began airing RWBY: World of Remnant episodes, narrated by Qrow Branwen, that go into detail about each of the kingdoms.